With glue and fake blood, climate protesters target London Fashion Week

 At a time of growing public environmental awareness, fashion brands are being urged to be more sustainable and cut waste.

-Speaking to Reuters, BFC Chief Executive Caroline Rush said demands to cancel London Fashion Week did not “solve the problem in terms of the way the industry needs to address the climate change emergency”.
+BFC Chief Executive Caroline Rush told Reuters that the demands to cancel London Fashion Week did not “solve the problem in terms of the way the industry needs to address the climate change emergency”.

 “By having a platform like Fashion Week, it’s an opportunity to bring designers and the industry together and engage them in the conversation,” she said.